 What To Do If Your Dog Hates Having Their Ears Cleaned

 Some dogs are sensitive about having their ears cleaned or even touched.
 I love this video from a dog trainer where he shows you how to teach your dog to accept ear cleanings without a hassle.

 I have heard great things about the products he mentions in the video.
 You can get them here.
-Or if you would like to help support our site, you can order them on Amazon through my affiliate link here.
+Or you can order them on Amazon through my affiliate link here.

 In my next article, we will go over the different kinds ear infections dogs are prone to get.
 I’ll add the link here when it goes live.